Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 c) air humidity;

-17. There are several types of tiers (according to Rabotnov T.A.):
+17. There are several types of tiers (according to T.A.
+Rabotnov):

-a) resistant to seasons and years (for example, layers of evergreen trees, shrubs, shrubs, mosses, lichens);
+a) stable over the seasons and over the years (for example, tiers of evergreen trees, shrubs, shrubs, mosses, lichens);

-b) year-round existing, but sharply changing from the growing season to the non-growing season (layers formed by deciduous trees, shrubs, shrubs);
+b) existing all year round, but changing sharply from the growing season to the non-growing season (tiers formed by deciduous trees, shrubs, shrubs);

 c) formed by herbs;

-d) ephemeral, existing for a short time, formed by herbs (ephemers, ephemeroids), sometimes mosses;
+d) ephemeral, existing for a short time, formed by herbs (ephemera, ephemeroids), sometimes mosses;

-e) are formed only in certain years, for example, a layer of annual grasses in those deserts where atmospheric precipitation falls in sufficient quantities only in some years;
+e) are formed only in certain years, for example, a layer of annual grasses in those deserts where sufficient precipitation falls only in some years;

 f) re-forming during the growing season due to the alienation of above-ground organs as a result of mowing or grazing;

-a) allows species of different quality in their ecology to coexist in the community;
+a) allows species of different ecological qualities to coexist in a community;

 c) creates a large number of ecological niches, especially in relation to the light regime;

-19. In the series single-tier - two - low-tier - multi-tier - imperfect-tier (vertical-continuous) communities, the following is observed:
+19. In the row single-tiered – two-tiered – low-tiered – multi-tiered – imperfect-tiered (vertical-continuous) communities the following is observed:

 a) increase in floristic richness;